 - 1 week in Chichester, England (house sitting 1 cat)

 - 2 days in London, England (house sitting 2 cats)

 - 3 months in Hamburg, Germany (house sitting 2 cats + 1 snake)

-- 1 month in Thailand (including 1 week house sit in Bangkok with 2 cats)
+- 1 month traveling around Thailand (staying in guest houses & 1 week house sit in Bangkok with 2 cats)

 LOVE IT?
 GREAT!
 PIN IT FOR LATER!